bnnm/wwiser/doc/WWISER.md

 - overlapping clips don't apply crossfades
 - generation for unusual cases may fail

+.txtp duplicates are ignored, though there is an option to allow them.
+Mainly for testing and uncommon cases where some ignored names are preferable to other (use the "log" setting to check dupe relations).
+The option may end up creating 500% more files, only use when needed.

-.txtp duplicates are ignored, but note that `.bnk` loading order matters.
+Note that `.bnk` loading order matters.
 Two banks could contain different names but point to the same .wem, and only the first name is created, so changing the loaded order could (rarely) create different .txtp names.

 ## KNOWN ISSUES